realmagicgreen/magicgreenastro/src/content/posts/bamboo-straws/index.md

 ---
 title: Bamboo Straws
 subtitle: Suck it up consciously.
+Offer your customers a environment-friendly way.
+Small acts count.
 category: products
 description: 'When you really need a straw to be able to enjoy your drink, let it be environment-friendly.
 These bamboo straws are locally made in Bali...'
 pubDate: 2018-05-09